 Brighton Launch is an exciting, innovative program designed for young adults with challenges who wish to continue learning and developing skills.

-Whatever their personal path – employment/supported employment; independent or supported living; community participation; or further education, Launch prepares young adults with intellectual disabilities for ‘lives of success’.
+Whatever the personal path – employment/supported employment; independent or supported living; community participation; or further education, Launch prepares young adults with intellectual disabilities for ‘lives of success’.
 We help students learn new life and employment skills, gain confidence, develop self-advocacy, and reach their full potential while participating in a dynamic and diverse social community with peers.

 The Launch program is based on our proprietary ‘Transition to Adulthood Skills Curriculum’ (TASC©), which provides a comprehensive and integrated approach to skill development in six key domains: Independent Living Skills, Workplace Skills & Career Development, Community Skills, Private Matters, Social Skills & Self Regulation, and Foundation Skills (Language, Literacy and Numeracy).

 All students are assigned a Chromebook, and we actively teach digital literacy skills for use both in the classroom and at home.

 During the COVID pandemic, Launch is very pleased to offer a fully synchronous remote learning program.
 Students can log in from home and participate in real-time classes led by their Group Leaders and Coaches.
 We have many technological solutions to make our online learning participative and engaging.